cu-ecen-aeld/final-project-bharathvarmaCU18/README.md

 Link to main page: https://github.com/cu-ecen-aeld/final-project-almu6129/wiki/Project-Overview
-Please use this repo sprint grading since yocto modules were not setup as git modules. https://github.com/bharathvarmaCU18/aesd_final_project
+Please use this repo for sprint grading since yocto modules were not setup as git modules. https://github.com/bharathvarmaCU18/aesd_final_project